GrahamboJangles/ExtraKeysPy/README.md

 Here ya go.

-If you want to change the keybindings, scroll to the bottom of the python file and change the strings that look like "ctl+alt+up"
+If you want to change the keybindings, scroll to about the middle of the python file and change the strings that look like "ctl+alt+up"

 # Features
 - (System Tray Icon) - Now you know when it's running, and can right click to close it instead of hunting it down in Task Manager.